Achievable logoAchievable logo

 Insulin

-Insulin is a dipeptide, containing A and B chains linked by disulphide bridges and containing 51 amino acids.
+Insulin is a dipeptide made of A and B chains linked by disulphide bridges.
+It contains 51 amino acids.

-Synthesis: Insulin is coded on the short arm of chromosome 11 and synthesised in the β cells of the pancreatic islets of Langerhans as its precursor, proinsulin.
-Proinsulin is synthesised in the ribosomes of the rough endoplasmic reticulum (RER) from mRNA as pre-proinsulin.
-Removal of the signal peptide forms proinsulin, which acquires its characteristic 3 dimensional structure in the endoplasmic reticulum.
-Secretory vesicles transfer proinsulin from the RER to the Golgi body where proinsulin undergoes cleavage to release C-peptide and mature insulin is formed.
+Synthesis: Insulin is coded on the short arm of chromosome 11 and is synthesised in the β cells of the pancreatic islets of Langerhans as its precursor, proinsulin.
+Proinsulin is synthesised on ribosomes of the rough endoplasmic reticulum (RER) from mRNA as pre-proinsulin.
+Removal of the signal peptide forms proinsulin, which then acquires its characteristic three-dimensional structure in the endoplasmic reticulum.
+Secretory vesicles transfer proinsulin from the RER to the Golgi body, where proinsulin is cleaved to release C-peptide and form mature insulin.
 Insulin and C-peptide are released into the bloodstream by exocytosis.

-Hormones such as vasoactive intestinal peptide (VIP), GLP-1 and GIP cause the stimulation of adenylyl cyclase activity and activation of β cell protein kinase A, which potentiates insulin secretion.
-These factors appear to play a significant role in the second phase of glucose mediated insulin secretion.
+Hormones such as vasoactive intestinal peptide (VIP), GLP-1, and GIP stimulate adenylyl cyclase activity and activate β cell protein kinase A, which potentiates insulin secretion.
+These factors appear to play a significant role in the second phase of glucose-mediated insulin secretion.

 Factors stimulating insulin secretion Factors inhibiting insulin secretion